p-m-p/p-m-p.github.io/_posts/2015-02-25-development-environment.md

 ##The development environment
 I've been a full time [Vim][vim] coder for a few years now.
-The terminal is where I spend about 90% of my productive time and I use Tmux for splitting my workflow across mulitiple windows, panes and sessions.
+The terminal is where I spend about 90% of my productive time and I use Tmux for splitting my workflow across multiple windows, panes and sessions.
 I use Git on nearly every project I work on and of course I have a [customised PS1][custom-prompt] to show which branch I'm working on etc, etc. I have a select few plugins installed in my Chrome browser some of which require additional programs to